Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Introduction

-In summary, our main contributions are the following. \begin{itemize} \item Assuming bounded entries, we prove non-asymptotic polynomial mixing time guarantees for the three DA algorithms with $\eta$-warm start and $\epsilon$-error tolerance in $\TV$ \revise{: $\mathcal{O}(nd\log(\frac{\log \eta}{\epsilon}))$ for ProbitDA and LogitDA, and $\mathcal{O}(d^2(d\log d + n\log n)^2\log(\frac{\eta}{\epsilon}))$ for LassoDA.
-These are the first non-asymptotic polynomial guarantees for the three algorithms in general settings, in contrast with many previous results with exponential dependency or in restricted settings. }
+In summary, our main contributions are the following. \begin{enumerate} \item We propose a modified conductance method (Corollary \ref{t:general}) to control mixing time of DA algorithms, which is also applicable to general two-block Gibbs samplers. \item We apply the method to ProbitDA, LogitDA, and LassoDA under different conditions on initial distributions and data distributions, with results detailed in Section \ref{s:main} and outlined in Table~\ref{tab:result-summary}.
+These are the first non-asymptotic polynomial guarantees in general settings, in contrast with many previous results with exponential dependency or in restricted settings.

-\item We further demonstrate that with feasible starts, the mixing time of ProbitDA and LogitDA is $\mathcal{O} \pa{nd\log \pa{\frac{d\log n d}{\epsilon}}}$, whereas LassoDA mixes in \revise{$\mathcal{O} \pa{d^2 (d\log d+n \log n)^2 \pa{ d\log d+n \log n + \log \pa{\frac{1}{\epsilon}}}}$} steps.
-See Section~\ref{s:main-cold} for details. \item Under the assumption of independent generation from a bounded, a sub-gaussian, or a log-concave distribution, we show an improved guarantee $\tilde{\mathcal{O}}(n+d)$ for ProbitDA and LogitDA.
-See Theorem~\ref{t:ind} for details. \item We compare the mixing time of the three DA algorithms with Langevin Monte Carlo and Metropolis Adjusted Langevin Algorithm in terms of upper bounds.
-See Section~\ref{s:comparison} for details.
+\item We perform numerical experiments to evaluate the tightness of the bounds.
+The simulations correctly reflect the dependencies predicted by our theoretical results for ProbitDA and LogitDA.
+See Appendix \ref{s:experiments} for details.

+\item We compare the mixing time of the three DA algorithms with Langevin Monte Carlo and Metropolis Adjusted Langevin Algorithm in terms of cost per iteration and upper bounds of mixing time.
+See Appendix \ref{s:comparison} for details. \end{enumerate}